All Perspectives

 Wonderful Copenhagen is the most rigorous public example of social measurement in destination management.
 Through their Tourism for Good strategy, Wonderful Copenhagen publishes annual KPI status reports that track resident support for tourism growth as a hard number against a stated target.
 Their 2021 report documented 78% resident support among 2,252 surveyed Copenhagen residents against an 80% target.
 They run quarterly interviews with residents throughout the year.
 They track hotel sustainability certification rates and report against the Global Destination Sustainability Index, where they hold a top-three ranking among the world's most sustainable meeting and conference destinations.
 Their strategic logic is explicit: you cannot publicly commit to resident support and deprioritize it when budget pressure arrives.
 The public commitment creates the management discipline.

 New Zealand operates the most institutionally complete tourism measurement infrastructure at a national level.
 Tourism New Zealand states four pillars: Economy, Nature, Culture, and Society.
 The Ministry of Business, Innovation and Employment produces a Tourism Satellite Account annually, a monthly International Visitor Survey measuring expenditure and behavior by source market, regional tourism estimates, and employment data by Regional Tourism Organisation.
 For the year ended March 2025, total tourism expenditure was NZD 46.6 billion.
 Direct tourism employment was 6.8% of total national employment.
-The measurement infrastructure was built over decades and is now a standard function of government.
-It did not happen because someone decided measurement was nice to have.
-It happened because New Zealand was the first country to dedicate a government department to tourism and treated measurement as a foundational responsibility of that mandate.
+The measurement infrastructure was built over decades and is now a standard function of government, driven by New Zealand's decision to dedicate a government department to tourism and treat measurement as a foundational responsibility of that mandate from the start.

-Andalusia, Spain is the most-cited practitioner example in the academic literature on destination scorecards.
+Andalusia, Spain is a well-documented practitioner example in destination scorecard literature.
 The Public Enterprise for Tourism and Sport Management of Andalusia developed scorecards specifically adjusted to the objectives of successive tourism plans, building the internal discipline of continuous monitoring into the organization's operating culture rather than treating measurement as a periodic reporting exercise.

-What none of these destinations have published is a documented attribution chain connecting a specific marketing investment to a total economic impact figure through a validated multiplier and multi-source data methodology.
-That is the gap the Panama model addresses.
+Oxford Economics and similar consultancies publish tourism impact analyses at a national sector level for countries including the United States, Canada, Australia, New Zealand, and the United Kingdom.
+These measure the aggregate contribution of tourism to a national economy.
+They are sector-level analyses.
+What none of the destinations reviewed here have published is an attribution chain connecting a specific marketing program investment, defined by a specific budget, period, and channel mix, to a specific economic impact figure through airline booking data, OTA conversion tracking, and multi-source attribution modeling.
+That is a different problem and a different solution.
 Copenhagen is the leader on social measurement.
 New Zealand is the leader on institutional infrastructure.
-Panama built the attribution model.
+Panama built the marketing attribution model.
 A complete framework borrows from all three.

 Building Your Own Framework